padok-team/dojo-guestbook/README.md

 ### How

-1. Well write a `pod.yaml` file (the VSCode extension can help you with that)
+1. Write a `pod.yaml` file (the VSCode extension can help you with that)
 2. At minimum, you need a name and a first container definition, with its name and image. **For the image, you can push the image to a public registry, or for kind add it to the cluster with `kind load docker-image "${IMAGE}" --name padok-training`.
 You can also use the following: `dixneuf19/guestbook:v0.1.0`.
 3. Try to deploy it, and launch the previous command
 4. If you need to delete it, use `kubectl delete -f manifests/`
-5. Take some time to play around with this object: what does probes do?
-What happens if you give a non existing image?
+5. Take some time to play around with this object: what happens if you give a non existing image?
 6. Try to access your application with `kubectl port-forward 3000:3000 <my-pod>`

 ### Checks